shawnfraistat/petsitter-api/README.md

 ### Future Goals and Unsolved Problems ####

 1. Add ability to for sitters to define availability, and clients to search by date range.
-2. Add ability for clients and sitters to "match" and chat.
+2. Add ability for clients to create substantial profiles.
+(Pics of pets,  etc.)
 3. Add ability for sitters to view profiles of clients who request them.
-4. Add ability for clients to create substantial profiles.
-(Pics of pets,  etc.)
-5. As corollary of goal #4, add pets as a separate resource.
+4. As corollary of goal #2, add pets as a separate resource.
-6. Add ability for clients to review sitters.
+5. Add ability for clients to review sitters.
-7. Refactor React logic.
+6. Refactor React logic.
-8. Adjust styling problems with footer.